AdobeDocs/commerce-cloud-service.en/help/getting-started/build-and-deploy-store.md

 description: Learn how to trigger a build and deploy your Commerce store.
 ---

-# Build and Deploy your Commerce Application
+# Build and Deploy your Store